We've Got Tonite

 "We've Got Tonite" is a song written by American rock musician Bob Seger, from his album Stranger in Town (1978).
 The single record charted twice for Seger, and was developed from a prior song that he had written.
 Further versions charted in 1983 for Kenny Rogers as a duet with Sheena Easton, and again in 2002 for Ronan Keating.
+Seger rewrote the lyrics after seeing the 1973 film The Sting.
+Critics compared the song to Rod Stewart's "Tonight's the Night".